GideonLeGrange/mikrotik-java/README.md

 ### Changes in version 3.0:

 Version 3.0 addresses the problems the API has around TLS encryption.
-To do this, the way secure connections are implemented is changed so that the user has complete control over creating TLS sockets.
+The way secure connections are implemented is changed so that the user has complete control over creating TLS sockets.
 To this end:
-* A new method, `connect(SocketFactory fact, String host, int port, int timeout)`, was added to allow for better user control over sockets and especially encrypyion.
+* A new method, `connect(SocketFactory fact, String host, int port, int timeout)`, was added to allow for better user control over sockets and especially encryption.
-* The `connectTLS` API methods were removed.
+* The `connectTLS()` API methods were removed.
+* All the overloaded `connect()` methods were removed.

 Further changes include:
-* The deprecated `disconnect()` method is removed.
+* The previously deprecated `disconnect()` method is removed.

 #### Version 2.x

 Version 2.2 is the last version 2.x release and will be supported for a limited time.

-* 2.2 implemented AutoCloseable on ApiConnection to support Java 7's try-with-resources statement.
-* 2.1 added the ability to use connection and command timeouts as.

-* 2.0.3 Fixed bug #18 - An empty username in ```login()``` caused the API to hang.
-* 2.0.2 Fixed bug #13 - processor thread wasn't being stopped on disconnect(), causing non-exit of application in some cases.
-* 2.0.1 fixed parsing of !=, < and > operators in a where clause.
-* 2.0.0 changed ResultListener to receive errors and completion notifications.
-This version is not backwards compatible with version 1.x.

 #### Version 1.x

-Version 1 is considered *deprecated* and will no longer be supported or patched.
+Version 1 is considered *obsolete* and will no longer be supported or patched.

 ## Getting the API